artehe/Netimobiledevice/README.md

 ## Features

- - Backup an iOS device in the normal iTunes way or as customised as you like.
+ - Backup and Restore an iOS device in the normal iTunes way or as customised as you like.
  - Device discovery and connection via Usbmux.
  - Interact with iOS services using Lockdownd or Remoted
  - Handle all property lists files (.plist) whether they are in XML or Binary format
  - Use remoted Apples new framework for working with iOS devices.
 This uses the RemoteXPC protocol and you can read more about it [here](https://github.com/doronz88/pymobiledevice3/blob/master/misc/RemoteXPC.md)
+ - TCP port forwarding
+ - Viewing syslog lines
+ - Profile management
+ - Application management
+ - File system management
+ - Crash reports management
+ - Notification listening
+ - Querying and setting SpringBoard options

 ## Installation